 - In a large bowl, mix together the almond flour, coconut flour, baking powder, baking soda, cinnamon, and salt.

-- In the bowl of a food processor, combine the dates, coconut oil, applesauce, egg, and vanilla extract.
-Pulse until thoroughly combined.
+- In the bowl of a food processor, combine the dates, coconut oil, applesauce, almond milk, eggs, and vanilla extract.
+Pulse until smooth and thoroughly combined.

 - Add the dry ingredients to the food processor and pulse until well incorporated.
 At this point, the mixture will be fairly thick.
 Stir in the shredded vegetables and pulse once more until the shredded vegetables are broken down into finer pieces, but still visible in the mixture.

-- Evenly distribute the muffin batter across 16 mini muffin cups, filling each cup to the top.
+- Evenly distribute the muffin batter across 22 mini muffin cups, filling each cup close to the top.
 Bake for 15-20 minutes, or until inserted toothpick comes out clean.
 Cool for at least 5 minutes in the pan.

 Nutrition